Starbucks: Union busting

+Starbucks has faced allegations of anti-union practices in the United States, including allegations of retaliation against employees involved in union organizing.

-In 2022, over a period of a few months, Starbucks terminated more than 85 workers in the U.S. who had been involved in organizing worker unions against unfair labor practices.
-The workers had also accused Starbucks of creating a culture of fear and surveillance in the store.
+In 2022, over a period of several months, Starbucks terminated more than 85 U.S. workers who had been involved in union organizing.
+Workers and their union also accused Starbucks of creating a culture of fear and surveillance in its stores.

-In November 2022, the chain announced it would close a location in Seattle that was the first to unionize.
-It said the closure was due to safety concerns.
+In November 2022, the company announced the closure of a Seattle location that had been the first Starbucks store to unionize in the city, citing safety concerns.
+In December, workers at more than 100 U.S. stores went on strike over allegations of anti-union practices and working conditions.

-On December 18, 2022, workers at over 100 stores across the U.S. undertook a three-day strike in response to alleged union busting and to demand better working conditions.
+In December 2024, workers at more than 300 U.S. stores went on strike during the holiday season over stalled contract negotiations concerning wages, staffing, and working conditions.
+In January 2025, Starbucks and Workers United agreed to use a mediator to help resume stalled negotiations.
+The union had filed more than 90 unfair labor practice complaints against the company in the preceding weeks.

+In November 2025, more than 1,000 unionized Starbucks workers in more than 40 U.S. cities began an open-ended strike over stalled contract negotiations.
+Union organizing and collective bargaining continued into 2026, with Workers United winning representation elections at additional Starbucks locations and new organizing petitions being filed with the National Labor Relations Board.

 Pride/LGBTQ+

 In June 2023, Starbucks attracted controversy for allegedly not allowing workers at some locations in 22 states to put up Pride Month decorations.
 It came during an ongoing public furor over the direction of LGBTQ+ rights in the US, with other major corporations, like Target and AB-InBev, which manufactures Bud Light, also receiving heightened criticism and scrutiny.
 A strike at some stores was announced as a result.